garywiz/chaperone-docker/README.md

-# A Ubuntu base images for Docker which use the Chaperone process manager
+# Ubuntu Docker images which use the Chaperone process manager

 This repository is used to build two base-iamges which use th [Chaperone](http://garywiz.github.io/chaperone/) lightweight process manager.